-Each type of heart disease has different symptoms, although many heart problems have similar signs.
-The symptoms you experience depend on the type and severity of your heart condition.
-Learn to recognize your symptoms and the situations that cause them.
-Call your doctor if you begin to have new symptoms or if they become more frequent or severe.
+Learn to recognize your symptoms and what causes them.
+Call your doctor if you begin to have new ones or if they get more frequent or severe.

 - Fullness, indigestion, or choking feeling (may feel like heartburn)